 On a quest to find out what happened to his missing brother, scientist Trevor Anderson (Brendan Fraser), his nephew Sean (Josh Hutcherson), and their mountain guide Hannah (Anita Briem) discover a fantastic and dangerous lost world in the center of the earth.

 The trio finds themselves trapped in a subterranean realm where they must navigate through prehistoric jungles, sail across a massive underground sea, and evade terrifying creatures from the dawn of time.
-As the temperature rises and the volcanic activity intensifies, they must find a way back to the surface before they are trapped forever.

 Frédéric St-Arnaud

-Feature Film (Digital 3D) – 2008
+FEATURE FILM (DIGITAL 3D) – 2008